Setting and Measuring Goals

 Goals can be effective controls to steer a project if they are measurable.
 Measuring goal achievement allows us to assess project success overall, but it also enables more granular analysis.
 For example, it allows us to quantify to what extent new functionality by a machine-learning component contributes to our organizational goals, product goals, or user goals.

 Measurement is important not only for evaluating goals, but also for all kinds of activities throughout the entire development process.
-We will discuss measurement in the context of many topics throughout this book, including evaluating and trading off quality requirements during design (chapter Quality Attributes of ML Components), evaluating model accuracy (chapter Model Quality), monitoring system quality (chapters Testing and Experimenting in Production), and assessing fairness (chapter Fairness).
+We will discuss measurement in the context of many topics throughout this book, including evaluating and trading off quality requirements during design (chapter Quality Attributes of ML Components), evaluating model accuracy (chapter Model Quality), monitoring system quality (chapter Testing and Experimenting in Production), and assessing fairness (chapter Fairness).
 Given the importance of measurement, we will briefly dive deeper into designing measures, avoiding common pitfalls, and evaluating measures for the remainder of this chapter.

 Everything is Measurable

 In its simplest form, measurement is simply the assignment of numbers to attributes of objects or events by some rule.
 More practically, we perform measurements to learn something about objects or events with the intention of making some decision.
-Hence, Douglas Hubbard defines measurement as “a quantitatively expressed reduction of uncertainty based on one or more observations.”
+Hence, Douglas Hubbard defines measurement in his book How to Measure Anything as “a quantitatively expressed reduction of uncertainty based on one or more observations.”

-In his book How to Measure Anything,” Hubbard makes the argument that everything that we care about enough to consider in decisions is measurable in some form, even if it is generally considered “intangible.”
+Hubbard makes the argument that everything that we care about enough to consider in decisions is measurable in some form, even if it is generally considered “intangible.”
 The argument essentially goes: (1) If we care about a property, then it must be detectable.
 This includes properties like quality, risk, and security, because we care about achieving some outcomes over others.
 (2) If it is detectable at all, even just partially, then there must be some way of distinguishing better from worse, hence we can assign numbers.
 These numbers are not always precise, but they give us additional information to reduce our uncertainty, which helps us make better decisions.

-While everything may be measurable in principle, a measurement may not be economical if the cost of measurement outweighs the benefits of reduced uncertainty in decision making.
+While everything may be measurable in principle, a measurement may not be economical if the cost of measurement outweighs the benefits of reduced uncertainty in decision-making.
 Typically, we can invest more effort into getting better measures.
 For example, when deciding which candidate to hire to develop the chatbot, we can (1) rely on easy-to-collect information such as college grades or a list of past jobs, (2) invest more effort by asking experts to judge examples of their past work, (3) ask candidates to solve some nontrivial sample tasks, possibly over extended observation periods, or (4) even hire multiple candidates for an extended try-out period.
 These approaches are increasingly accurate, but also increasingly expensive.
 In the end, how much to invest in measurement depends on the payoff expected from making better decisions.
 For example, making better hiring decisions can have substantial benefits, hence we might invest more in evaluating candidates than we would when measuring restaurant quality for deciding on a place for dinner.

-In software engineering and data science, measurement is pervasive to support decision making.
+In software engineering and data science, measurement is pervasive to support decision-making.
 For example, when deciding which project to fund, we might measure each project’s risk and potential; when deciding when to stop testing, we might measure how much code we have covered already; when deciding which model is better, we measure prediction accuracy.

 On terminology.
-Quantification is the process of turning observations into numbers – it underlies all measurement.
+Quantification is the process of turning observations into numbers—it underlies all measurement.
 A measure and a metric refer to a method or standard format of measuring something, such as the false-positive rate of a classifier or the number of lines of code written per week.
 The terms measure and metric are often used interchangeably, though some authors make distinctions, such as metrics being derived from multiple measures or metrics being standardized measures.
 Finally, operationalization refers to turning raw observations into numbers for a measure, for example, how to determine a classifier’s false-positive rate from log files or how to gather the changed and added lines per developer from a version control system.

 Defining Measures